 Permissioned blockchain ledger and smart contract model

 Distributed ledger technology includes blockchain technologies and smart contracts called chaincode.
 Moreover, we can build a traditional application using, for example, node.js technology and use blockchain as a layer for synchronizing, processing, and securing data.
-That can work well i.e., in the context of financial sectors.
+That can work well in the context of financial sectors, for example.

 Secure transactions based on blockchain infrastructure

 Using Hyperledger Fabric allows a high level of security.
-Some concerns regarding the blockchain framework regard competitiveness, protection laws, and personal data confidentiality rules, concerns about confidential data leaks, and the need to manage private data.
-All of them can be neglected thanks to partitioning the data in the network that is also available in Fabric.
+The blockchain framework raises several concerns related to competitiveness, protection laws, rules regarding confidentiality of personal data, the risk of data leaks, and the management of private data.
+All of them can be mitigated thanks to partitioning the data in the network that is also available in Fabric.

 Use case of Hyperledger Fabric blockchain technology for business